Frequently Asked Questions

 (Wristbands not sold after 8:30PM or accepted after 10PM)

 What promotions or deals are available for the Midway?

 What other special service are available?

-ATM: Free-standing ATM’s are found around the Indiana State Fairgrounds & Event Center and are provided by Carolina ATM.
+ATM: Free-standing ATMs are found around the Indiana State Fairgrounds & Event Center.

 Designated Smoking Areas: In an effort to create a healthier environment for everyone at the Indiana State Fair, there are designated smoking areas stationed around the Indiana State Fairgrounds & Event Center.
 The areas will be clearly marked and there will be receptacles for all discarded smoking materials.

-The Indiana State Fair Information Booths presented by Prairie Farms can be found at Gate 6, just north of the Covered Bridge, in the northeast corner of Pioneer Village, and on Indiana State Fair Blvd just inside Gate 1.
-Hours are 9am-9pm.
+The Indiana State Fair Information Booths pres. by Prairie Farms can be found at Gate 6, Gate 12, in the northeast corner of Pioneer Village and on Indiana State Fair Blvd just inside Gate 1.
+Hours are 9AM-9PM.
 Visitors can receive information about events, concessions and other Indiana State Fair activities.
 Senior Shuttle wristbands can also be purchased here.

 Shuttle Service at the Indiana State Fairgrounds & Event Center: Shuttle service is $1.00 for one trip around the Indiana State Fairgrounds & Event Center.
-Seniors (ages 65+) ride FREE during both Tuesdays of the Indiana State Fair.
-Shuttles are sponsored by Hoosier Lottery, MHS, Sleep Number, Tractor Supply Co. and Universal Windows Direct.
+Seniors (ages 55+) ride FREE during both Wednesdays of the Indiana State Fair.
+Shuttles are sponsored by Hoosier Lottery, MHS, Sleep Number, Indiana 811, Tractor Supply Co., Indiana State University, and FedEx Employees Credit Association.

 The ADA-Accessible Shuttle is available for $1.00 for persons with disabilities.